jazzband/pathlib2/docs/index.rst

 .. method:: PurePath.joinpath(*other)

-   Calling this method is equivalent to indexing the path with each of the *other* arguments in turn::
+   Calling this method is equivalent to combining the path with each of the *other* arguments in turn::

       >>> PurePosixPath('/etc').joinpath('passwd')